 Redcore Linux 2301 is in sync with Gentoo’s testing tree as of February 23, 2023.
-You can refer to the release announcement for detailed information about all changes in TUXEDO OS 2.
+You can refer to the release announcement for detailed information about all changes.

 If you want to give Redcore Linux 2301 a try, the link to the official distro’s website where you can get the installation ISO image is provided below.